syazwan177/NatSysProject/README.md

 ```

 2. What port is the apache web server running. ***(1 mark)***
+Apache webserver is running at port 80 in the container, however, the host port 8080 points to the container port 80
 3. What port is open for http protocol on the host machine? ***(1 mark)***
+Port 8080

 ## Create SUB Networks